Introduction

 8. Encourage employee appreciation

-Empowering your employees to recognise and reward each other enables authentic appreciation.
-As well as boosting productivity and performance, the frequent feedback and collaboration also works well to strengthen relationships and align efforts.
+Empowering your employees to recognise and reward each other promotes authentic appreciation.
+As well as boosting productivity and performance, frequent feedback and collaboration strengthen relationships and align efforts.

-Use a platform that makes peer-to-peer recognition available to the whole team, so everyone can share the love – the rewards could be issued for anything from successful tea runs to project milestones.
+Use a platform that makes peer-to-peer recognition available to the whole team, so everyone can share the love — reward points can be sent for just about anything, from successful tea runs to project milestones.

 9. Involve your teams in organisational goals